Constantine-mty/alphagenome/docs/source/faqs.md

 1MB (precisely 2^20 base-pairs long).
 Other sequence lengths are also supported:
 \~16KB, \~100KB, \~500KB.

+We recommend where possible to make predictions at 1MB for the best possible results.

 ### How do I request predictions for a sequence with a length that is not in the list of supported lengths?

 You can use